Our ambition is for everyone to discover our palaces and their stories and to transform their relationship with history.

 We offer a pioneering Learning & Engagement programme that delivers exciting content, activities and events to families, schools and adults on-site, off-site and online.

-‘Rethinking heritage: A guide to help make your site more dementia-friendly’ is a resource written by those who are working to promote dementia-friendly practice in small, large, national and local heritage organisations who are working to promote dementia-friendly practice within the sector.
+‘Rethinking heritage: A guide to help make your site more dementia-friendly’ is a resource written by those who are working to promote dementia-friendly practice in small, large, national and local heritage organisations.

 The guide aims to help people working and volunteering at heritage sites to: